nansencenter/prepobs_bgc/README.md

 module load Python/3.11.3-GCCcore-12.3.0
 module load Anaconda3/2022.05
 ```
+Note that conda environment should not be installed under your home directory so that it does not fill up file number quata.
+For further information, see [here](https://documentation.sigma2.no/software/userinstallsw/conda.html#installing-with-conda).
 ### Documentation
 This project has a more exhaustive documentation which has been created using [mkdocs](https://www.mkdocs.org/).